 About the Presenter

-Bonnie Lee, PhD, is an Associate Professor in Health Sciences (Addictions Counselling), University of Lethbridge.
-She has been awarded the Board of Governors Research Chair (Tier II) for 2016-2019 for her innovative research in addictions.
-She is a Registered Marriage and Family Therapist and a Clinical Fellow of the American (Canadian Registry, Alberta Division) Association of Marriage and Family Therapy and a Registered Social Worker, she developed Congruence Couple Therapy, extending Virginia Satir’s pioneering work in family therapy through conceptualization, integration and manualized application to addiction and concurrent disorders.
-Congruence Couple Therapy has an evidence base demonstrating training and clinical effectiveness.
+Bonnie Lee, MSW (RSW), PhD, is an Associate Professor in Health Sciences (Addictions Counselling), University of Lethbridge.
+She has been awarded the Board of Governors Research Chair (Tier II) in 2016-2019 for her innovative research in addictions.
+She is a Registered Marriage and Family Therapist and a Clinical Fellow of the American Association for Marriage and Family Therapy, and a Registered Social Worker.
+Her evidence-based model Congruence Couple Therapy extends Virginia Satir’s pioneering work in family therapy through conceptualization, integration and manualized application to addiction and concurrent disorders.
 Linking training, practice and research, Bonnie is currently conducting a multi-site randomized trial in Alberta Health Services comparing outcomes of Congruence Couple Therapy for gambling and alcohol disorders.

-She has conducted many training workshops in Canada and internationally.
-Her articles on treatment outcomes, training evaluation, trauma and addiction, and a conceptual relational framework for addiction and mental health are published in peer reviewed international journals.
+A trainer and speaker in Canada and internationally, her articles on treatment outcomes, training evaluation, trauma and addiction, and a conceptual relational framework for addiction and mental health were published in peer reviewed international journals.
 To access her articles, go to: https://www.uleth.ca/dspace/handle/10133/546

 To register, email: firstname.lastname@example.org